JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 It crashed on the ground in the alley and stopped the drug dealer’s kids in their tracks.
 Once I got to the sidewalk, I high fived Howie and his friend and we all started to make a beeline down the block.
 By then a few older people and adults came around to see what was happening.

-I got onto the Big Wheel and pedalled it back to my building.
+I got onto the Big Wheel and pedaled it back to my building.
 I waved back to Howie and his friend as I passed their building and headed back to my building deeper down the block.

 My dad was in front of the building sitting in a folding chair and asked, “What happened?” and I looked at him and said “Nothing!” as I got off of the Big Wheel, rolled it to the lobby of the building and got my mom to buzz me in.